 CREDO raised over $3 million for its Tea Party Ten Campaign, with nearly $2.5 million from 70,000 small donors.
 And CREDO engaged more than 3,000 volunteers in a year-long grassroots campaign.
 In a political landscape in which incumbents are reelected 98 percent of the time, CREDO won ﬁve of the races where we had boots on the ground by April 1: Allen West (FL-18), Joe Walsh (IL-8), Frank Guinta (NH-1), Chip Cravaack (MN-8) and Dan Lungren (CA-7).

-And most recently, CREDO Super PAC helped defeat two NRA A-rated Democrats in the February 2013 special election in IL-02.
+In the February 2013 special election in IL-02, CREDO Super PAC helped defeat two NRA A-rated Democrats.
 CREDO mobilized a canvass operation that knocked on the doors of over 20,000 strategically chosen voters in IL-02 urging them to vote against the NRA Democrats Debbie Halvorson and Toi Hutchinson.
 The Democrat who won the primary and then the general election was Robin Kelly.

 For its Tea Party Ten Campaign, CREDO relied on its national activist base to provide the vast majority of funds for this effort.
 CREDO activists responded, with nearly 70,000 people donating $2.5 million online, with an average donation of $22.53.
 With these funds CREDO hired 80 organizers, opened 12 offices and recruited over 3,000 volunteers to distribute 20,000 yard signs, knock on 120,000 doors and make well over 1 million phone calls, in Congressional-scale, volunteer-driven ﬁeld operations across the country.